Personal Courage and Conflict Resolution at Work

 How (and Why) to Hone Your Conflict Resolution Skills

 Practicing personal courage is necessary if you want to successfully resolve conflicts at work.
 It is much easier and much safer to ignore the necessary conflict and play ostrich.
 Unfortunately, unresolved conflict tends to escalate.
 It never really disappears because it simmers just below the surface.

 Think of water that is coming to a boil.
 It bubbles up in the pot sporadically and then finally reaches the boiling temperature.
 At that point, a full-blown rolling, constant boiling is seen on the surface of the water.

 Many people are afraid of conflict resolution.
 They feel threatened by it because they may not get what they want if the other party gets what they want.
+It is often difficult to foresee a win-win solution.
 Even in the best circumstances, conflict resolution is uncomfortable because people are usually unskilled at managing conflict.
-Finally, people can get hurt in a conflict and, at work, they are still expected to work together effectively every day.
+Finally, people can get hurt when a conflict exists in the workplace and, at work, they are still expected to work together effectively every day.

 The Benefits of Conflict Resolution

-This century's workplace makes conflict resolution more important, but also, more difficult.
+The workplace today makes conflict resolution more important, but also, more difficult.
 Team or work cell environments create more conflict as people with different opinions must choose to work together, often in close quarters.

 - Causes people to listen to and consider different ideas.